Treat your water if it has high levels of contaminants.

 Aeration

-Aeration is typically installed as a whole house system (POE).
+Aeration is typically installed as a whole house system (POET).
 It can release gases, such as radon or hydrogen sulfide, from water.
 It can also add oxygen to the water to convert a dissolved contaminant into its solid form so that it falls out of the water as particles.

 This type of treatment is typically installed in combination with a filter that uses media to catch the particles that fall out.
 It can lower levels of iron, manganese, and sulfur.